 These materials must be received no later than 90 days prior to the beginning of the fall or spring semester.
 While The College of St. Scholastica does not offer an early decision program, we strive to evaluate complete international applications within 30 days of submission and advise the student of acceptance or denial.
 Once these materials have been received by the College, the standing committee on international students will review the application and recommend granting or denying admission to the College.
 Students will be notified in writing of their admission status as soon as possible after the committee review.

 International students are required to live on campus all four years.
 Students must return the required housing contract and deposit as soon as possible after receiving an offer of admission.

 In general, international students who are admitted to the College are responsible for securing the funds necessary to attend The College of St. Scholastica from sources outside the College.
-The College has a limited number of partial tuition grants for exceptional international students.
-The College awards these grants based on an estimate of financial need, efforts to maintain diversity, and perceptions of the student's potential to contribute to the College.
-Students who wish to apply for a grant must return all application materials and the completed certification of finances form 90 days prior to the start of the semester of entry.
+The College has a limited number of partial tuition scholarships for exceptional international students.
+The College awards these scholarships based on an estimate of financial need, efforts to maintain diversity, and perceptions of the student's potential to contribute to the College.
+Students who wish to apply for a scholarship must return all application materials and the completed certification of finances form 90 days prior to the start of the semester of entry.
+The scholarship is renewable for up to three additional years or until receiving a bachelor's degree as long as you maintain full-time enrollment status and Satisfactory Academic Progress (SAP).
+SAP is defined as a 67% completion rate and a 2.0 GPA, or better.
 Please note that graduate students are not eligible for any college-based financial aid.
 Major scholarship applicants must apply for admission by February 15.